 It was organised annually with the intention of becoming an event which symbolised the starting of the white water river rescue services season, early in the Spring time.

-Safety whilst in white water and the requirement for rescue services across Europe was a key message, which the White Water Rescue Race promoted.
+Safety whilst in white water (which is why you should use a paddle board life jacket) and the requirement for rescue services across Europe was a key message, which the White Water Rescue Race promoted.
 A message which Paddle4Relief are massive supporters of.